etherlegend/chatgpt-plugin-node-todo/README.md

 This repository provides a simple example of a Todo plugin for ChatGPT using Node.js and TypeScript.
 The plugin allows users to add, retrieve, and delete Todo items for different usernames.

+Get a todo list ChatGPT plugin up and running in under 5 minutes using NodeJS.
+If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
+This is similar to the python sample from OpenAI

 ## Features

 - Add Todo items for a specific user